cosmos/gravity-bridge/docs/setup-eth-local.md

 # Copy contract ABI to Relayer it can subscribe to deployed contracts
 yarn peggy:abi

-# Get the address of Peggy's registry contract
+# Get the address of Peggy's BridgeRegistry contract
 yarn peggy:address
 ```

+To set up the relayer, go to [the next step](./setup-relayer.md).